charlesfranciscodev/vuejs-playground/README.md

 * General Search Bar on the home page which finds matches for first name, last name or username.
 * Allow the user to login with his email as well.
 * If a user is trying to access a page that requires authentication and he is not allowed to view that page, show an error message.
+* Allow the possibility to create admin accounts from the frontend as well.

 ## API Routes